 Reserve a quarter of the asparagus to finish the soup.
 Slice the rest and add to the pan.
 Allow the asparagus to simmer until they are bright green, about a minute, then add the pea leaves and ½ teaspoon of the lemon zest.
 Pull the pot off the heat, and season the soup with salt and pepper.
 Purée the soup in batches, using a blender or food processor.
-Taste and adjust the
+Taste and adjust the seasoning if necessary.

 To finish the soup, thinly slice the reserved asparagus (the tips will crumble some; that’s OK).
 Cut the potatoes into small pieces.
 Combine the asparagus and potatoes in a bowl.
 Add the toasted garlic, remaining ½ teaspoon lemon zest, and 2 tablespoons of the yogurt.
 Season with salt, pepper, and lemon juice, and mix well.
 Meanwhile, warm the soup over low heat.

 Divide the potato and asparagus mixture among 4 bowls.
 Ladle soup into each, reserving about 2 tablespoons in the pot.
 Mix that with the remaining 1 tablespoon yogurt, drizzle over the soup in each bowl, and serve.